Frequently asked questions (FAQs)

 - Monthly invoice paid by personal check or money order.

-For information pertaining to paying for COBRA/Continuation Coverage, please visit Plan costs.
+For information pertaining to paying for continuation coverage, please visit Plan costs.

 May I name a minor child as my beneficiary?